Daly faces a maximum sentence of 40 years in prison.

 At around 11:30 pm on February 21, the Border Patrol agent encountered Daly while on patrol in Stewartson, a town roughly 13 miles from Pittsburgh, according to an FBI affidavit.
 He initiated a traffic stop, and Daly provided his driver's license.
 The defendant then drove away, and the BP agent followed from a distance.

-Shortly after midnight, Daly drove the vehicle to the Pittsburgh Port of Entry located in New Hampshire and pulled up to a closed and locked gate.
+Shortly after midnight, Daly drove his vehicle to the Pittsburgh Port of Entry located in New Hampshire and pulled up to a closed and locked gate.
 The same Border Patrol agent activated his emergency lights, exited his vehicle, and approached Daly.
 As he approached, Daly pulled out a handgun, fired shots at the agent, and attempted to flee.
-Daly remained in the vehicle during the incident, court documents state.
+Daly remained in his vehicle during the incident, court documents state.

 Authorities recovered a Smith & Wesson SD9 2.0 handgun and assorted ammunition from Daly's vehicle, according to the affidavit.